oracle-livelabs/adb/shared/adb-flashback/adb-flashback.md

     ![Verify the update](images/verify-update-emp.png " ")

 5. Now, you can use Oracle Flashback Query to examine the contents of the table as it existed at a previous timestamp.
-Copy and paste the following code into your SQL Worksheet, and then click the **Run Statement** icon.
+Copy and paste the following code into your SQL Worksheet. _Substitute the timestamp in the code with your own database's timestamp from step 2._ Next, click the **Run Script (F5)** icon.

-    > **Note:** Copy the following command, however, substitute in your database's timestamp in place of the one used in this code example.

     ```
     <copy>
     SELECT * FROM employees
     AS OF TIMESTAMP
-    TO_TIMESTAMP('2023-07-12 12:30:45','YYYY-MM-DD HH24:MI:SS')
+    TO_TIMESTAMP('2025-10-08 12:43:55','YYYY-MM-DD HH24:MI:SS')
     WHERE empno=1002;
     </copy>
     ```